JTermens/APA-Project-Networks/README.md

 ### Tests

 The Unittest library was used to test the performance and exception handling of the main implemented functions (euclidean_distance, distance and group).
-All of the are names 'test_<function_name>.py'.
+Following the standard specifications, there is one file per tested function and we have used the filename convention: 'test_<function_name>.py'.
 To see the result of these tests run:
 ```$ python -m unittest test_<function_name>.py```
 example.-
 ```$ python -m unittest test_euclidean_distance.py```